Rashidun Caliphate: Crisis and fragmentation

-Thereafter, there rose another cry for revenge for the blood of Uthman, this time by Mu'awiya, a kinsman of Uthman and governor of the province of Syria.
-However, it is regarded more as an attempt by Mu'awiya to assume the caliphate rather than to take revenge for Uthman's murder.
-Ali fought Mu'awiya's forces to a stalemate at the Battle of Siffin, and then lost a controversial arbitration that ended with the arbiter, 'Amr ibn al-'As, pronouncing his support for Mu'awiya.
-After this Ali was forced to fight the Battle of Nahrawan against the rebellious Kharijites, a faction of his former supporters who, as a result of their dissatisfaction with the arbitration, opposed both Ali and Mu'awiya.
-Weakened by this internal rebellion and a lack of popular support in many provinces, Ali's forces lost control over most of the caliphate's territory to Mu'awiya while large sections of the empire – such as Sicily, North Africa, the coastal areas of Spain and some forts in Anatolia – were also lost to outside empires.
+Subsequently, another demand arose to avenge Uthman's murder, this time by Uthman's cousin and the Umayyad governor of Syria, Mu'awiya ibn Abi Sufyan.
+Ali's Iraqi army fought Mu'awiya's Syrian forces at the Battle of Siffin to a stalemate and an inconclusive arbitratuon.
+The process ended in a political deadlock after the arbiter, Amr ibn al-As, outmaneuvered his counterpart to favor Mu'awiya's claim.
+Following this, Ali was forced to fight the Battle of Nahrawan against the Kharijites, a faction of his former supporters who opposed both Ali and Mu'awiya due to their dissatisfaction with the arbitration.
+Weakened by this internal rebellion and a lack of popular support in many provinces, Ali's forces lost control over most of the caliphate's territory to Mu'awiya, who was formally recognized as caliph in 660 by his Syrian Arab tribal allies at a ceremony in Jerusalem.